 One of the haunted hotels even has a connection to the beloved author of the Dr. Seuss books.

-In order of the year they were built, from the early 1700s to the 1950s, here is Historic Hotels of America’s Top 25 Most Haunted Historic Hotels for 2019, along with their spookiest hotel ghost stories:
+In order of the year they were built, from the early 1700s to the 1950s, here is Historic Hotels of America’s Top 25 Most Haunted Historic Hotels along with their spookiest hotel ghost stories:

 Concord’s Colonial Inn (1716) Concord, Massachusetts